lightbender255/lbff_the_last_caretaker_db/README.md

 # Lightbender's "The Last Caretaker" Database

-A SQLite database to keep track of POIs and other data things.
+A SQLite database and Electron application to keep track of POIs and other data things.

+# TO DO

+## Required

+- [ ] feature: create new record.
+Data to be entered in modal popup.
+- [ ] feature: edit record fields in grid.

+## Stretch Goals

+- [ ] feature: create a database table(s) to define the allowed values for each of the poi table's fields
+- [ ] Ask LLM chat for ideas on defining the allowed values for each field.